Validark/validark.github.io/src/content/posts/interleaved-vectors-on-arm/index.md

 ![](interleaved-vectors-5-dark.svg)

-In the above diagram, the `prev1` relative to each of the bottom 4 vectors is the one above it, the `prev2` relative to each of the bottom 4 vectors is the one 2 above it, and the `prev3` relative to each of the bottom 4 vectors is the one 3 above it.
+In the above diagram, each of the bottom 4 vectors are a `prev0` vector.
+The `prev1` vector, relative to each `prev0` vector, is the one above it, the `prev2` is the one 2 rows above, and the `prev3` is 3 rows above, for each `prev0` vector.

 With only 3 vector shifts, and a total of 7 vectors in play, we can operate on all the shifted vectors we need for a 64-byte chunk.
 Compare this to needing to produce a separate `prev1`, `prev2`, and `prev3` for each 16-byte vector, which takes a total of 12 vector shifts for 64 bytes.
-That's up to 16 vectors in play simulaneously.

 Using this intuition, we can write a function which emulates the semantics of a vector shift by any compile-time known amount on normally-ordered vectors, but for interleaved vectors!
 This removes the restriction of only using this vector interleaving trick in circumstances where order didn't change.